Kathrin Schlafmann

 Working Papers

-Designing Pension Plans According to Consumption-Savings Theory (with Ofer Setty and Roine Vestman), R&R at Review of Financial Studies, CEPR Discussion Paper 17489
+Designing Pension Plans According to Consumption-Savings Theory (NEW DRAFT!) (with Ofer Setty and Roine Vestman), accepted at Review of Financial Studies, previous version: CEPR Discussion Paper 17489

-Expectations and Wealth Heterogeneity in the Macroeconomy (new draft December '22!) (with Tobias Broer, Alexandre Kohlhas, and Kurt Mitman), CEPR Discussion Paper 15934
+Expectation and Wealth Heterogeneity in the Macroeconomy (with Tobias Broer, Alexandre Kohlhas, and Kurt Mitman), R&R at Journal of Political Economy, CEPR Discussion Paper 15934

 We document systematic differences in macroeconomic expectations across U.S. households and rationalize our findings with a theory of information choice.
 We embed this theory into an incomplete-markets model with aggregate risk.
 Our model is quantitatively consistent with the pattern of expectation heterogeneity in the data.
 Relative to a full-information counterpart, our model implies substantially increased macroeconomic volatility and inequality.
 We show through the example of a wealth tax that neglecting the information channel leads to erroneous conclusions about the effects of macroeconomic policies.
 While in the model without information choice a wealth tax reduces wealth inequality, in our framework it reduces information acquired in the economy, leading to increased volatility and higher top-end wealth inequality in equilibrium.